robertszczygielski/mySmallMonsterGame/README.md

     - reroll dices

 ### Lesson 11.
     - one place with string colors - enum

+### Lesson 12.
+    - add logic for enemy monster to occupy and leave the island